Vaping-Associated Pulmonary Illness

 Patients have had symptoms including cough, shortness of breath and fatigue, with symptoms growing worse over a period of days or weeks before admission to the hospital.
 Other symptoms may include fever, chest pain, nausea, abdominal pain and diarrhea.
 If you are experiencing these symptoms, see a health care provider.

 TDH will investigate any cases reported to look for common factors and collect information on specific components or brands of vaping products that may be the source of the illness.

-- Among 53 patients with data on age and sex:
+- Among 74 cases with data on age and sex:

-- The median age of patients is 24 years and ages range from 16 to 56 years.
+- The median age is 24 years and ages range from 15 to 63 years.

 - To date, national data suggest that products containing THC, particularly those obtained off the street or from other informal sources (e.g., friends, family members, or illicit dealers), are linked to most of the cases and play a major role in the outbreak.